rucciva/terratest/docs/README.md

 This is the code for the [Terratest website](https://terratest.gruntwork.io).

-Terratest website is built with Jekyll and published on Github Pages from `docs` folder on `main` branch.
+Terratest website is built with Jekyll and published on Github Pages from `docs` folder on `master` branch.

 # Quick Start